Why There Isn't A "Media Kit" For Life Science Connect

 We realize it would be easier for agencies and CDMO marketing teams if we continued to create media kits.
 Truthfully, it would be easier for us too if we didn’t have to customize a strategy for every one of our partners.

 But we want to treat our CDMO partners with the attention to detail you deserve.
-We strive to show our CDMO partners real-world intent data and behavioral analytics about readers who are a fit to choose then as a trusted outsourcing partner.
+We strive to show our CDMO partners real-world intent data and behavioral analytics about readers who are a fit to choose them as a trusted outsourcing partner.
 The way we deliver intelligence about our readers can’t be explained in a few pages about our circulation size, services, and rate card.

 The only way we can explain how we help is by customizing our response to media kit requests.
 To do this, we first have to understand your goals.
 And by “goals,” we’re not just talking about a marketing team's "goal" to get as many leads as possible.
 We need to know specifics about the goals of your marketing team, sales team, and executive team.
-We want to know how much capacity you want to fill and when you need to fill it by.
+We want to know how much capacity you want to fill and when you need to fill it.
 We want to know your one-year, five-year, ten-year growth plans and your long-term strategy.
 Only then can we know what to suggest and customize for you.

 So yes, you can expect a request for a media kit to be met with follow-up questions and an invitation to chat with a member of our business development team.
 That’s because being successful in today’s CDMO sales and marketing environment is more challenging than what can be explained in a PDF.
 But it’s a challenge we’re eager and willing to tackle with you.